Service Robotics exhibition sector

 - The market generated nearly EUR 4.3 billion in sales in 2014.

-- According to IFR statistics, manufacturers expect to sell more than 150,000 professional service robots worth EUR 17.2 billion* during the period between 2015 and 2018.
+- According to IFR statistics, manufacturers expect to sell more than 150,000 professional service robots worth EUR 17.2 billion* during the period from 2015 to 2018.

 - Sales of privately used service robots are expected to increase to an estimated 35 million units by 2018.